baileyballangarry/osticket-prereqs/README.md

 <p>
 <b>7.
 Setup OsTicket in the browser.</b>

-Return to your browser window that has OsTicket open.
-Press “Continue”
+Go back to the browser window with OsTicket open and click on "Continue."

-Under System settings give your helpdesk a name, once again this can be anything, I will name mine “ExampleHelpDesk” Under default email write an email address, I will use “Johndoe@helpdesk.com”
+In the System Settings, provide a name for your helpdesk.
+Once again, this can be anything you prefer.
+I'll name mine "ExampleHelpDesk."
+In the "Default Email" field, enter an email address.
+I will use "Johndoe@helpdesk.com."

-Next you will setup your admin user.
-You will want to remember these credentials, as you will use them to log in to OsTicket as the admin, I recommend writing the credentials down.
-For this I will use
+Next, set up your admin user.
+Ensure that you remember these login credentials because you will use them to access OsTicket as the admin.
+I recoomend writing these credentials down.
+For this purpose, I will use
 First name: John
 Last name: Doe
 Email address: johndoe@outlook.com